EswarAdithya011/HDLBits/Problem Sets/2. Verilog Language/2.1 Basics/2.1.7 Declaring wires/README.md

 🛠 *Design Note:*
 This problem introduces practical design habits in HDL development—declaring clean internal connections and structuring logic in readable layers.
 Using intermediate wires not only makes debugging easier but also reflects real-world schematic design practices.

----

-✅ *Recommended For:*
-Students developing structured coding techniques in Verilog and seeking clarity on internal signal declaration and logic block interconnects.